IDT-ITI/SD-MVSum/README.md

 ### 3. Text Annotations

-This folder contains all textual data used in the datasets, including generated scripts and timestamped audio transcripts.
-The texts were created using LLaVA-NeXT-Video-7B for script generation and Silero + Whisper for transcript extraction.
+This folder, available on Zenodo, contains all textual data used in the datasets, including generated scripts and timestamped audio transcripts.
+The scripts were generated using LLaVA-NeXT-Video-7B, and transcripts were extracted using Silero and Whisper.

 #### 3.1 `Scripts/`
   Contains the generated scripts for MRHiSUM videos, produced by LLaVA-NeXT-Video-7B.